syncfusion-content/angularjs-docs/angularjs/TreeGrid/Toolbar.md

 # Toolbar

-In TreeGrid we can show/hide the Toolbar by using [`toolbarSettings.showToolbar`](https://help.syncfusion.com/api/js/ejtreegrid#members:toolbarsettings-showtoolbar "showToolbar") property.We can add default toolbar items by [`toolbarSettings.toolbarItems`](https://help.syncfusion.com/api/js/ejtreegrid#members:toolbarsettings-toolbaritems "toolbarItems").
-User can also create a custom toolbar items by using [`toolbarSettings.customToolbarItems`](https://help.syncfusion.com/api/js/ejtreegrid#members:toolbarsettings-customToolbarItems "customToolbarItems").
+In tree grid you can show or hide the Toolbar by using the [`toolbarSettings.showToolbar`](https://help.syncfusion.com/api/js/ejtreegrid#members:toolbarsettings-showtoolbar "showToolbar") property.
+You can add default toolbar items by the [`toolbarSettings.toolbarItems`](https://help.syncfusion.com/api/js/ejtreegrid#members:toolbarsettings-toolbaritems "toolbarItems").
+You can also create a custom toolbar items by using the [`toolbarSettings.customToolbarItems`](https://help.syncfusion.com/api/js/ejtreegrid#members:toolbarsettings-customToolbarItems "customToolbarItems") property.

 ## Default Toolbar Items
-Using TreeGrid default toolbar items we can perform below operations.
+Using tree grid default toolbar items, you can perform the following operations:

-* **Add**- To add new task.
+* **Add**: Adds new task.

-* **Edit**-To edit a selected task.
+* **Edit**: Edits a selected task.

-* **Delete**- To delete a selected task.
+* **Delete**: Deletes a selected task.

-* **Cancel**- To cancel the edited changes in a task.
+* **Cancel**: Cancels the edited changes in a task.

-* **Update**- To save the edited changes in a task.
+* **Update**: Saves the edited changes in a task.

-* **ExpandAll**- To expand all the TreeGrid rows.
+* **ExpandAll**: Expands all the tree grid rows.

-* **CollapseAll**- To collapse all the TreeGrid rows.
+* **CollapseAll**: Collapses all the tree grid rows.

-* **PdfExport**- To export TreeGrid in Pdf format.
+* **PdfExport**: Exports tree grid in Pdf format.

-* **ExcelExport**- To export TreeGrid in Excel format.
+* **ExcelExport**: Exports tree grid in Excel format.

-We can enable TreeGrid toolbar by using below code example:
+You can enable tree grid toolbar by using the following code example.
 {% highlight js %}
     <body ng-controller="TreeGridCtrl">
            <div id="angulartreegrid" ej-treegrid e-toolbarsettings="toolbarSettings"></div>